saxil/Ai-resume-formatter/README.md

 ## 🚀 Overview

-**AI Resume Formatter** is designed to simplify and modernize the way resumes are handled.
+**ResumeGenius AI** is designed to simplify and modernize the way resumes are handled.
 Instead of spending hours aligning text and tweaking templates, this tool uses **OCR, LangChain-based agents, and Retrieval-Augmented Generation (RAG)** to:

 - Parse and extract text from resumes (PDF/DOCX)
 - Reformat content into **clean, professional templates**